- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

-It’s not a silver bullet, it’s silver buckshot.
+It’s not a silver bullet – it’s silver buckshot.

 1. Understand your communication channels

 Different channels should be used for different situations.
-Get together with your team and talk about the various methods you use.
+Get together with your team and communicate the various methods you use.
 Here’s a great place to start: we’ve got a list of how to choose the right channel and use it to its full advantage.
 The better you and your team understand your channels, the better your overall communication.

 2. How do you work with me?

 This is a particular favorite of ours, and it comes highly recommended to you.
 It’s a play from the Atlassian Playbook called My User Manual.
 Essentially, it’s an operating manual for… YOU.
 It’s a fun and informative exercise to do, especially as a group, and can serve as an ice-breaking and bonding team experience to boot.

 The My User Manual play helps you connect better with other team members by letting them know how to work best with you.
 It’s quite eye-opening and informative.
 Maybe your body language and non-verbal cues mean something different among your co-workers – let them know in your user manual.
 Maybe eye contact makes someone feel uncomfortable.
 Maybe someone loves a good rambling chat thread, but someone else gets driven up the wall by it.

 This tip links directly to “seek first to understand.”
 That is, it’s about learning more before making assumptions.
 Because more effective communication comes through transparency.
 With a willingness to share more about yourself and accept what others share about themselves, you’ll understand more (like about diverse communication styles), and you’ll work better together.